 These next questions are from the Mayflower Group and the Information Technology Survey Group (ITSG) benchmarks.

-6. Skills: I know what skills I will need in the future to be a valuable contributor at [Company Name].
+6. Skills: I know what skills I will need in the future to be a valuable contributor at this company.

-7. Growth: I have the opportunity to grow and develop at [Company Name].
+7. Growth: I have the opportunity to grow and develop at this company.

 Testing Questions (FY20)